gmiwoj/Windows-Display-Orientation-Script/README.md

 can only rotate by 90 in one go for some reason, can't go from 0 straight to 180, needs 2 steps).

-can't set screen xy position related to other screens as possible with Display settings menu.
+can't set screen xy position in relation to other screens as possible with Display settings menu.